scipy-conference/scipy_proceedings/papers/elizabeth_seiver/seivpacbassi.rst

 updated daily via an internal PLOS server, that then is unzipped in that location to around 25 GB of 230,000+ XML articles.
-For incremental updates of the corpus, allofplos first scans the corpus directory for all DOIs (Digital Object Identifiers) of all articles (constructed from filenames) and compares that with every article DOI from the PLOS search API.
+For incremental updates of the corpus, allofplos first scans the corpus directory for all DOIs (Digital Object Identifiers)[doi] of all articles (constructed from filenames) and compares that with every article DOI from the PLOS search API.
 The missing articles are then downloaded individually in a rate-limited fashion from links that are constructed using the DOIs.
 Those files are identical to the ones in the .zip file.
 The .zip file prevents users from needing to scrape the entire PLOS website for the XML files, and "smartly"